fyr77/jolt/README.md

 The overrides folder is optional.

+## Compatibility

+Jolt has been tested on Windows 10 x64 using AdoptOpenJDK 8 and AdoptOpenJDK 11.

+It should work on any operating system using Java 8 or newer.
+If this is not true, please report your problem in an issue on GitHub.

 ## Building

 Jolt is a fully configured Maven project.
 You can easily build it using and IDE like NetBeans or IntelliJ.